7gxycn08/ClassicMixer/README.md

 Compiled as a windows executable only using pyinstaller check `releases` or self compile.

+For help on how to build manually open a new issue.

 Icon taken from `https://www.freepik.com/`

 ## Usage

-To disable auto close mixer when clicking away edit the `Config.ini` and set `movable=True`.
+To disable auto close mixer when clicking away toggle `Enable Shortcuts` from system tray.

 You can use Windows Task Scheduler to run at startup.